-The tragic fact is that most of the 60,000+ people gripped by opioid addiction have never even heard of Iboga or ibogaine.
+The tragic fact is that most of the 67,000+ people gripped by opioid addiction have never even heard of Iboga or ibogaine.
 This is a story that needs to be told to a mainstream audience.
 With more than 115 deaths a day according to the Center for Disease Control, rapidly rising rates of homelessness, crime, dysfunction, and heartbreak due to addiction, raising awareness about this subject should be a priority.

 We will explore the medical model with the extract Ibogaine, the sacramental model with Iboga the root bark, and the issues around legality, economics, and social integration.
 We will follow practitioners, shamans, and patients from California to Cape Town.
+ABOUT THE FILMMAKERS

 The knowledge we capture in this documentary could save a life.